 On 1 April 2019, 1.1 million children (1,111,370 to be exact) spoke out about the changes they want to see for their rights to be respected and the Global Goals to be achieved where they live, in their country and in our world.

 On 1 April in Zimbabwe, WCP Child Rights Ambassadors Kim and Hassan, both 13 years old, organized the Round the Globe Run in their village and school, Hurungwe Primary School in Murehwa, together with their all friends.
 Here, Hassan says: “Good morning to you all.
 Today we welcome you to the Round the Globe Run for a Better World, where we join children from around the world.
 Today we will be talking about the Global Goals.”
 Later, Kim said that it felt nice to know that they in Murewa were joining many children in many countries.
 "We were all showing our support at the same time for the Global Goals.
 We must all get involved in changing our countries and we must change a lot, both in Zimbabwe and around the world.”Before 1 April 2019 was over, children around the world covered more than 3.3 million kilometers together as part of the Round the Globe Run for a Better World.
 That’s the same as 84.9 circuits of the globe!
-On 1 April 2020, it will be time for the next Round the Globe Run for a Better World.
-Will we manage over 100 times around the globe this time? > Watch videos and become inspired!
+Will we manage over 100 laps around the globe in 2020? > Watch videos and be inspired!

 Children in the city of Bunia in DR Congo march together during the Round the Globe Run for a Better World.